Reperfection: Volume 1

 First posted on 24 March 2013.
 Last updated on 24 March 2013.

-This game is available at Zodiac.
+The game is available at Zodiac.

 When devising novel storylines in adventure games, game developers have learned to leverage different plot devices.
 A common plot device calls for the protagonist to make tough momentary choices, each bearing a different consequence.
 Another but lesser used plot device positions the protagonist with the ability to avoid facing these choices all together, by traveling back in time to change history itself.
 These plot devices are commonly used in all forms of fictional writing, including books, films, and television.
 In Reperfection, a new episodic game series from Tinnitus Games, the German indie developer tries to leverage both of these plot devices in attempt to create an engaging story.